kendrajmoore/hackathon-portfolio/README.md

 # Team KENARGI Portfolio Design

-Design and maintain a portfolio website for our time @MLH Fellowship Production Engineering track

 ## Project Overview

-Create a portfolio that is personalized to us.
-By creating a portfolio we can store the numberous projects we will be working on in the next 12-weeks and help us keep track of what we had accomplished.
+Design and maintain a portfolio website for our open-source projects.

 ## Technologies Used